Mapping Netflix’s updated organizational culture deck

 Netflix’s purpose is: “We want to entertain the world.
 If we succeed, there is more laughter, more empathy, and more joy.”

-The company has a total of 10 values that are extensible described in its culture manifesto.
-The updated version emphasizes inclusion and integrity–Netflix wants to separate itself from the Silicon Valley playground.
+The company has a total of 10 values that are extensively described in its culture manifesto.
+The updated version emphasizes inclusion and integrity -–Netflix wants to separate itself from the Silicon Valley playground.